mhdr/sc-widgets/ScArc.md

 - **STRETCH**: before draw in the basic mode (as above) and after stretch the canvas.<br />
 This methods of draw will stretch also the stroke to creating a good effect.

-Also you can decide witch dimension want to fill: none, both dimensions, vertical or horizontal.
+Also you can decide witch dimension want to fill: none, both dimensions, vertical or horizontal.<br />
 This for give to the user many combinations to render the arc on the drawing area.

 ## ScArc class details
-This class extend the <code>ScWidget</code> class.
+This class extend the [ScWidget](ScWidget) class.
-By default the arc create a closed circle: from 0° to 360°.
+By default the arc create a closed circle: from 0° to 360°.<br />
 Note that all angle is usually expressed in degrees and almost methods need to have an delta angle relative to the start angle.